hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to false.

+- `devtools` (optional) - A boolean indicating if DevTools should be shown on load.
+Requires Firefox 106 and later.

+  Defaults to false.

 - `buildPackage` (optional) - A boolean indicating if a zip file of the extension should be generated.